 The IB's goal is to provide students with the values and opportunities that will enable them to develop sound judgment, make wise choices, and respect others in the global community.
-The Diploma Programme equips students with the skills and attitudes necessary for success in higher education and employment.
+The Diploma Programme equips students with the skills and attitudes necessary for success in higher education and employment through emphasis on the Learner Profile, which describes a broad range of human capacities and responsibilities that go beyond academic success.
+The profile aims to develop learners who are inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced, and reflective.

-The six academic subjects are studied concurrently; students are required to study both the humanities and the sciences.
+Students study six academic subjects concurrently; students are required to study both the humanities and the sciences.
 Diploma candidates must select one subject from each of the six groups.
-At least three but not more than four are taken at higher level (HL), while the others are standard level (SL); HL courses span two years of study, while SL courses represent one year.
+Three courses are taken at higher level (HL), while three other courses are taken at the standard level (SL).
+HL courses span two years of study, while SL courses represent one year.
 Students are thus able to explore some subjects in depth and others more broadly.
 The science-oriented student is challenged to learn a foreign language, and the natural linguist becomes familiar with laboratory procedures.
 The subjects are continually reviewed and revised collaboratively by IB teachers to meet contemporary needs.